IndiePass/indiepass-desktop/README.md

   - Long articles open in an overlay
   - Mark all read button
   - Navigate posts with keyboard shortcuts:
-    - p: previous post
+    - up: previous channel or post
-    - n: next post, triggers 'load more posts' at the end too.
+    - down: next channel or post, triggers 'load more posts' at the end too.
+    - right: view timeline
+    - left: back to channels
     - r: when a post has a read more button, open the overlay
     - c: close overlay when opened
 - Micropub